Dev Team Process

 • Request a PR review from msupdatebot โ€“ this will automatically trigger a ping in the Development Team campfire to get reviews from the team.

-• If you want Support Team to QA test something, after you've moved the task to ๐ŸŽ‰ FYI Done ping "@support" in the task comments asking them to test it in Staging.
-Generally you should be testing your changes in Staging first though.
+• If you want Support Team to QA test something, after you've moved the task to ๐ŸŽ‰ FYI Done ping "@support" in the task comments asking them to test it in a Staging site.
+Generally you should be testing your changes in a Staging site first though.

 • When you're ready, merge Staging into Production.
-Do not merge into Production after 2pm ET OR on Fridays at all unless it's an urgent bug fix.
+Do not merge into Production after 2pm ET or on Fridays at all unless it's an urgent fix.

 • You should be submitting a PR every 1-2 days even if you're work is still in progress.
-The point is to get feedback from other team members and get in the habit of pushing small chunks of work instead of waiting for every part of the task to be completed.
+The point is to get in the habit of pushing small chunks of work instead of waiting for every part of the task to be completed and to start getting feedback from other team members.